Jie-Fang/cudnn-frontend/samples/resnet_block/include/layers/models/resnet/README.md

 - **Per channel dimensions**.
 This is used for per channel scaling/biasing in batch normalization, as well as the `GEN STATS` node in the current implementation.
 Use `setBiasAndScaleDims()` to set.
 NOTE: If you set only the first node's per channel scale and bias dims, it will set the rest for you depending on the channels at that node.
 - **Flag to use a 1x1 convolution in the residual path.** Defaults to `true`.
 To not use, call `use_1x1_conv(false)` in the params builder.
 - **Accumulation count for batch normalization.** This is calculated as  `N * H * W`  from the dims of the input to the batch normalization node.
 Use `setAccumCnt)` to set accumulation count.
 If not set, it does the calculation internally and sets it for each of the batch normalization nodes.

-### Classifier block
-These are the params you may want to (and should for transparency as a user) set specifically for the classifier block:

-- **Input and output size to the block.** Input size should be the same as the output size of the final residual block.
-Ouput dim should have dims `[batch_index, number of classes, batch size]` Use `setInputSize()` and `setOutputSize()` to set input and output sizes respectively.
-- **Matrix multiplication parameters.** Use `setWeightMatrixSize()` to set the weight matrix dimensions.
-- **Per channel dimensions**.
-This is used for the final bias after the matrix multplication.
-Use `setBiasDims()` to set.
-- **Pooling parameters**.
-Since the classifier block contains a average pooling node, you need to configure this.
-You should set the pooling mode to `CUDNN_RESAMPLE_AVGPOOL` via `setPoolingMode()` in the params builder.
-You should also set the padding, stride and window dimensions of the pooling.
-You should set the padding mode to `CUDNN_ZERO_PAD` via `setPoolingPaddingMode()`.
-You also need to set the output size, otherwise, it will calculate it for you based on the pooling parameters you passed in.

 ## Device Pointer Store
 Each block also has a corresponding device pointer store to store GPU device pointers for the forward and backward pass to operate with.
 These device pointers are going to contain the actual numerical inputs and outputs for the block. you is expected to provide device pointers for inputs and outputs for each of the blocks and operations within the blocks (e.g. convolution, batch normalization).
 Setting up the device pointers is easy with our API, you just needs to provide the necessary device pointers and call the corresponding setters.
 This object is also SHARED between the forward and backward blocks of the same type.
 This is how the two passes communicate with each other.
 Here's an example with the same FP16 residual bottlneck block.
 Note that all necessary device pointers aren't seen for brevity: